Agentic Substrate Readiness

 - · Provenance markers scan — homepage HTML is scanned for AI-generated content disclosure markers:

 data-ai-generatedattributes, AI-content meta tags, visible-text disclosure patterns.
-C2PA binary metadata is not currently parsed; we add it when external prevalence justifies the parsing cost. - · Robots and structured data parsing — already present in the diagnostic.
+C2PA binary metadata is not currently parsed; we add it when external prevalence justifies the parsing cost. - · Robots and structured data parsing — already present in the Diagnostic.
 Differentiated training-vs-retrieval bot policy, schema type coverage (FAQPage, Article, HowTo, Product, Service, Organization), llms.txt comprehensiveness.

 The composite "Agentic Substrate Readiness" view is a derived reading across the four sub-score breakdowns — not a separate persisted score.
 Each pillar card carries its own dimensional pills under the existing composite axes.